Staying safe at work

 - update staff on any actions they've taken

 - working from home again, for those who've previously returned to the workplace

 Employers should tell staff about any health and wellbeing support available.
 For example:

 - support your workplace provides, for example through your employee assistance programme (EAP) if there’s one available

-- support that's available outside your workplace, for example mental health support from Mind
+- support that's available outside your workplace, for example from charities such as Mind

 Working from home